prakhar257/aztec-node-setup/README.md

+This opens a blank file in the editor.

-Paste inside file (⚠️ do not paste into terminal):
+👉 Now paste this inside the file (do NOT paste into terminal):